BK Racing: Car No. 26 history

 On February 8, 2015, the team announced that former Camping World Truck Series driver Jeb Burton would be the replacement for Whitt and would compete for the series Rookie of the Year award.
-Burton failed to qualify for the Daytona 500 after being involved in an accident during his Budweiser Duel qualifying race.
-Burton would qualify for the next five races afterward, before failing to qualify at Texas Motor Speedway.
+Burton failed to qualify for the Daytona 500 after being involved in an accident during his Duel qualifying race.
+Burton would qualify for the next five races afterward, before failing to qualify at Texas.
 Shortly afterward, Estes Express Lines, who had sponsored Burton at ThorSport Racing in the Truck Series, announced that they would sponsor the No. 26 beginning at Richmond.
 When he failed to qualify at Richmond in April, Burton and Estes moved to the 23 for one race, supplanting J. J. Yeley and regular BK sponsor Maxim Fantasy Sports.
 Burton failed to qualify for seven of the first 24 races in 2015, leading the team to put him in the 23 car (which was higher in owner points) for the remainder of the season beginning at Darlington.
 Yeley would take over the 26.
 In his first race in the 26, needing to qualify on speed, Yeley was able to run 36th to make the field.
 He finished 34th.
 After Yeley ran Richmond and Chicagoland, qualifying for both races, Josh Wise stepped in for a single race at New Hampshire, due to Yeley's driving duties with JGL Racing in the Xfinity Series.
 Yeley returned at Dover.
 At Charlotte, being required to qualify on speed for the first time since Darlington, Yeley was once again able to make the field, this time in 35th place.
 Yeley qualified on speed at Kansas and Talladega as well, with the latter being his best start in the No. 26, at 30th place.
 Ultimately, the No. 26 would not miss a race in the final third of the season, but still tumbled to 43rd in the owner points; Yeley was ineligible for driver points in the Sprint Cup Series as he had declared for the Xfinity Series at the start of the year.

 Burton and Yeley were both released from BK Racing at the end of 2015.
 With the team reportedly only eligible for two guaranteed starting spots under a proposed revision to NASCAR's qualifying system, and with Marlowe divesting himself from the team, the No. 26 ceased full-time operations.